PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 |

   Configure inbound and outbound security rules referencing the tag and external-list.
+In order to Add  Security rules please navigate through the following, **Policy->Security->Add**.
 Note that the rule names are prepended with the EDL name.
 In later steps variables are used in the rule names to map the EDL and ensure rule names are unique.

+UPDATE PICTURE 2 NEEDED

 .. image:: /images/configure_tutorial/configure_security_rules.png
     :width: 800

+  If you want to generate your set commands skillet in offline mode don't forget to save a modified configuration snapshot of your
+  NGFW here just like we did earlier in this section.

 Generate the Set Commands Skillet Online Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+    In this section of the tutorial we are going to use an online NGFW and PanHandler to create a set commands skillet.
+Start up
-    In PanHandler use the click on the **PanHandler** tab at the top and then click on **Skillet Repositories**.
+    PanHandler and click on the **PanHandler** tab at the top and then click on **Skillet Repositories**.

     ADD IMAGE HERE

-    Scroll down until you find the ``SkilletBuilder`` repository and then click on the **Detail** button
+    Scroll down until you find the ``SkilletBuilder`` repository and then click on the **Details** button
-    skillet to extract the difference between the baseline and modified
+    skillet to extract the difference between the baseline and modified  NGFW configurations.
+To do this in offline mode, click on
-    NGFW configurations.
-To do this in offline mode, click on the dropdown menu underneath *"Source of Changes"* and then click on
+    the dropdown menu underneath *"Source of Changes"* and then click on
     **"From uploaded configs"**.

     ADD IMAGE HERE